php-ru/symfony-docs-ru/security/acl_advanced.rst

 - providing a way to efficiently retrieve a large amount of ACLs/ACEs for your domain objects, and to modify them;
-- providing a way to easily make decisions of whether a person is allowed to perform an action on a domain object or not.
+- providing a way to make decisions of whether a person is allowed to perform an action on a domain object or not.

 As indicated by the first point, one of the main capabilities of Symfony's